IBM/ibmi-bob/docs/cli/makei.md

 makei cvtsrcpf [-h] [-c <CCSID>] <file> <library>
 ```

 Converts all members in a source physical file to properly-named (Bob-compatible), ASCII-ish, LF-terminated source files in the current directory in the IFS.
 Generally speaking, the source member type will become the filename extension.

 For example, RPGLE source member `AB1001` will become IFS source file `AB1001.RPGLE`.
 Four exceptions exist, however: source member types CMD, MENU, and PNLGRP result in filename extensions .CMDSRC, .MENUSRC, and .PNLGRPSRC, respectively, and source member type C residing in source physical file H results in filename extension .H.

 By default, source files will be encoded in UTF-8; this can be overridden by using the `-c` option and supplying a CCSID value.
 It is likely that the same destination directory will contain converted members from many source physical files.
 Therefore, name collisions are possible.
 In the event of a duplicate member name and type, the source file name will be adjusted from `member.type` to `member (n).type`, with `n` incremented until a unique name is achieved.

+If the source physical file was created successfully, a `.ibmi.json` file with the same CCSID value will be created in the same directory.
+Note that It will not override an existing `.ibmi.json` file.

 #### Arguments